EnigmaBridge/slate/source/includes/_authorizations_api.md

-# --- internal use ---
+# Authorizations - RESTful API

 Following sections are for internal use by Enigma Bridge.
 The APIs are not currently available to clients.

-# Authorizations - RESTful API

 Coming soon